The Report Card : Week 6 Analysis of the Power 5 Conferences

 Good Day: 0 none

 This section is our guess at which teams the Selection Committee would choose based on the body of work up to this point in the season.
-This list is not a ranking of the 4 best teams.
+Please note that this list is not a ranking of the 4 best teams.
 Rather, it lists the teams with the top playoff resumes.
 In other words, these are the most deserving teams for a playoff spot based on their schedule to date.

 Based on week 6, if the College Football Playoff was today, the Selection Committee might pick…..